 The Australian Science Olympiads Summer School program is organised by Australian Science Innovations.
 The summer school is staffed by experienced teachers and former Science Olympians.
 The four programs in biology, Earth and environmental science, chemistry and physics are each led by a program director who is responsible for organising the courses, looking after the students, and managing staff.

 Students must be 15 years or above at 1 January in the same year of the Australian Science Olympiad Summer School; and students must not yet have completed year 12 at the time of attendance at the Australian Science Olympiad Summer School.

 Eligibility - citizenship

-Students must either have, or are eligible to have an Australian passport at the time they are offered a place to attend the Australian Science Olympiad Summer School.
+Students must be Australian citizens at the time they are offered a place to attend the Australian Science Olympiad Summer School.

 Do I have to pay to attend the Australian Science Olympiads Summer School?

 Yes.
 There is a fee to attend the Australian Science Olympiads Summer School.

 The cost for each student is $2,200.
 This fee contributes to the training program, meals, accommodation, transfers and return flights from the students’ closest capital city.
 The same fee applies to all students regardless of their geographic location.
 The fees help cover much more than transport and accommodation costs – for example, meals, payments to teaching staff and use of teaching facilities at the Australian National University.
 The fee is discounted thanks to generous support from the Federal Government and the Australian National University.